Whiteknight/whiteknight.github.com/drafts/parrotstore.md

 external interface for querying it instead.

 I do not yet have a runnable test suite.
 I've been doing ad hoc tests because this is all so new and experimental.
-I need to add a test suite
+I need to add a test suite.

 I also want to add a custom caching mechanism for storing frozen PMCs to file and fetching them again.
 Multiple backends to a PMC mechanism would allow us